DS-567/AMD-AOHW25_620/README.md

 ✔️ The smart watchdog can detect faults that the RISC-V architecture fails to (no exception / trap).

 ❕ Note, as described in the report there are 2 different hardware implementations of the SNN.
-The Fast SNN source code can be found in the [Demonstrator](/Demonstrator) and the SNN (time-mux) can be found in [Demonstrator](/Demonstrator)
+The Fast SNN source code can be found in the [Demonstrator](/Demonstrator) and the SNN (time-mux) can be found in the [Reference_SNN_HDL folder](/Reference_SNN_HDL).

 ---

 ## 4. Builds 🚀